desmid/mview/doc/Sphinx/source/manual/formats_in.rst

 - `qframe` to report the query frame;
 - `sframe` to report the sbjct frame.

-Suitable strings of field specifiers for input to MView are:
+When running blast with tabular output, field specifiers suitable for input to MView are:

     `blastp   -outfmt '7 std qseq sseq stitle'`